-A tool companies use to see what their customers truly want.
+Tool companies use to see what their customers truly want.
 Similarly, a customer journey map tells the story from initial contact through to engagement and the long-term relationship.
 It may focus on a particular part of the story, or give an overview of the entire user experience.
-It talks about the user’s feelings, motivations and questions for each of these touch points.
+It talks about the user’s feelings, motivations, and questions for each of these touchpoints.

 Designing a welcoming experience for new users by easing them into it.
 After that, the design of the onboarding process for your site is usually limited to a first-time use scenario.

-This means using all the available data: analytics, A/B tests, customer service logs and social media sentiment to develop a better understanding of UX.
-There are common misconceptions that user experience is purely an art, but there is a lot more involved.
+This means using all the available data: analytics, A/B tests, customer service logs, and social media sentiment to develop a better understanding of UX.
+There are common misconceptions that user experience is pure art, but there is a lot more involved.
 Understanding how to collect and process data is one of the key tasks you have to face as a UX designer.